ESMA's Conference 2025

 ESMA Conference 2025

-ESMA is organising its high-level conference “Shaping the future of EU capital markets” on 5 February 2025 in Paris, France.
+ESMA organised its high-level conference “Shaping the future of EU capital markets” on 5 February 2025 in Paris, France.

-The conference will focus on the importance of developing the European Savings and Investment Union and key priority areas for the coming years to ensure its success for EU citizens and businesses.
+The conference focused on the importance of developing the European Savings and Investment Union and key priority areas for the coming years to ensure its success for EU citizens and businesses.

-The event will gather senior representatives from policymakers, regulators, financial institutions, investor and trade associations.
+The event gathered senior representatives from policymakers, regulators, financial institutions, investor and trade associations.

 white_background